California State Subsidy Profile

 7. When a child turns 18, which benefits, if any, continue?

-- Completing high school or an equivalency program;
+- Currently completing high school or an equivalency program;

 - Enrolled in a post-secondary or vocational school;